-As one of the UK’s largest leisure and entertainment businesses, provided through its 42 land based UK casinos and online gaming and betting platforms, which employs over 4,500 staff, Genting UK makes a significant contribution towards UK tax revenue.
+As one of the UK’s largest leisure and entertainment businesses, provided through its 42 land based UK casinos, a casino concession in Cairo, and online gaming and betting platforms, which employs over 4,000 staff, Genting UK makes a significant contribution towards UK tax revenue.

 Genting UK recognises that it is important for it to ensure that effective tax standards are maintained throughout its UK operations which are consistent with its core values and reflect the strong governance which is required through having a UK plc, and operating within the highly regulated gambling environment.

 This is an outline of the framework and overriding policies within which the UK Group manages its tax operations, as required by Schedule 19 to the Finance Act 2016.
 The strategy covers the financial year ended 31 December 2019, and will be reviewed annually and updated as deemed necessary.
 The Tax Strategy covers all tax, UK National Insurance and UK Excise Duty liabilities of the UK Group’s operations, whether in the UK or overseas.

 The Tax Strategy and accompanying policies and procedures are owned by the Board of Genting International Investment (UK) Limited (‘the Board’).
 The Board has delegated the overall responsibility for the UK Group’s implementation and upholding of the Tax Strategy to the Genting UK Chief Financial Officer (‘UK CFO’) – the person with overall responsibility for Genting UK’s financial accounting arrangements, and the UK Group’s Senior Accounting Officer.